ticgal/glpiagentutils/README.md

 3. --help

 #### --install
-It works as a wrapper to the plugin, it just makes the installation passing the parameters to the script.
+It works as a wrapper to the plugin, making the installation pass the parameters to the script.
 At least a --server or --local is needed to install and generate an inventory.
 All the installations are silent by default.
-If you want them verbose use the official script.
+If you want them lengthy, use the official script.

 Alternatively, you can run this one-liner:

 `curl -s https://raw.githubusercontent.com/ticgal/glpiagentutils/develop/glpi-agent-wrapper.sh | sudo bash --install --server="https://yourserver.tld/" [add any other parameters needed]`

 #### --update
-This is the really usefull feature, since the official scripts won't update preserving the parameters or installed modules.
+This is a helpful parameter since the official script won't update the agent, preserving the parameters nor the installed modules.

-Running the with --update parameter will:
+Running the agent with the `--update´ parameter will:

 - Check for the last version of the agent
 - Download it